yegor256/blog/_posts/2016/sep/2016-09-20-oop-without-classes.md

 tags: oop
 description: |
   Do we really need classes in OOP?
-Maybe it's possible to just have objects, methods, and types.
+Maybe it's possible to just have objects, and types.
+And, of course, no implementation inheritance.
 keywords:
   - class in oop
   - what is class in oop